AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 ## Results and Analysis

-The trials for the current iteration were run in triplicates, with each triplicate containing 3 trials with the same NTU.
+The trials for the current iteration were run in triplicates, with each triplicate containing 3 trials of the same NTU.
 The average of each triplicate was taken, and the results are shown in Figures 4 to 8.
 The graphs show that there is an increase in head loss over time for all sections of the flocculators.
 This increase is because over the course of the trial, coagulant nanoparticles accumulated on the flocculator wall, decreasing the tube's diameter and increasing the head loss.

 The graphs also show that there is a decrease in the rate of change of head loss, depicted by the slope, across the length of the flocculator for all triplicates.
 The largest change in head loss was experienced by the first section of the flocculator because this was where nanoparticles accumulated the most.
 Across the length of the flocculator, the amount of free coagulant nanoparticles for attachment decreased because more coagulant had attached either to clay or to the first sections of the flocculator.
 Therefore, the rate of attachment of coagulant nanoparticles to the wall of the flocculator decreases, thus decreasing the rate of head loss along the length of the flocculator.